 Indian Health Services and Medicare Part B

-Original Medicare refers to Part A and Part B, which are your inpatient/hospital and outpatient insurance, respectively.
+Original Medicare refers to Part A and Medicare Part B, which are your inpatient/hospital and outpatient insurance, respectively.
 Anywhere IHS is accepted will accept Medicare Parts A and B as well.

 You can also use your Medicare benefits at any facility or with any practitioner who accepts Medicare assignment.
 Fortunately, most doctors accept Medicare assignment, so Medicare offers a broad range of coverage